joeltanig77/Radix-Tries-implementation-in-C/README.md

 This program takes a word and inserts it into a radix tree.
 If you are not familiar of what a radix tree is or would like an animated example of what this project is doing click [here](https://www.cs.usfca.edu/~galles/visualization/RadixTree.html) to see the tree in action as you insert words!
 This data structure is meant for autocorrect which can predict what work the user will press next.

 ## How to run
-Download the project with it's Makefile and type make run into the directory of the project
+Download the project with its Makefile and type make run into the directory of the project
 ```python
 make run
 ```